microct-ana-unibe-ch/microvasculature-manuscript/manuscript.md

 The perfused head was harvested and fixed (4% PFA at 4° C).
 Prior to tomographic imaging the mandible was excised, wrapped in a paper towel and scanned in a sealed pipette tip.
 The mouse teeth were imaged using a desktop microCT scanner SKYSCAN 1172 (Fig. @fig:4), with an X-ray source acceleration voltage of 80 kV and an X-ray source current of 124 µA.
-The X-rays were filtered by 0.5 mm of aluminum prior to incidence onto the sample.
+The X-rays were filtered by 0.5 mm of aluminum.
 Projection images were recorded over a sample rotation of 360°, with one projection acquired at each 0.1° and 4 projections being averaged for noise reduction.
 Each projection image with a size of 4000 x 2672 pixels was exposed for 6260 ms.
 This resulted in an isometric voxel size of 1 µm.